 The Canby Depot Museum is housed in an 1873 depot and is the oldest remaining railroad station in Oregon.
 This restored building is also an Historic Museum, containing many items preserved from the past.

-Medford Railroad Pard includes rolling stock and exhibits that are open to the public on the second and fourth Sundays of months from April through October.
+The Medford Railroad Park includes rolling stock and exhibits that are open to the public on the second and fourth Sundays of months from April through October.
 Motorcar rides, 7 1/2" gauge train rides.
 HO & G model railroad layouts.

-Washington Park and Zoo Railway offers zoo visitors scenic excursions behind either a diesel replica of General Motors' "Aerotrain" or the Zoo Railway No. 1 4-4-0 steam locomotive.
+Washington Park and Zoo Railway offers zoo visitors scenic excursions behind either a diesel replica of General Motors' "Aerotrain",the Zooliner or the Zoo Railway No. 1 4-4-0 steam locomotive.
 Trains travel over 30-inch gauge track on grades up to 4 percent.
 On its two runs, the railway operates three trains which are approximately five-sixths the size of the old narrow-gauge trains.
-All trains feature covered, open-air cars.Directions.
+All trains feature covered, open-air cars.Directions

 If you have ever wanted to operate a steam locomotive, this is your opportunity!
-The Sumpter Valley Railroad Engineer for a Day program allows you to actually operate a steam locomotive under the supervision of qualified Sumpter Valley Railway personnel.
+The Sumpter Valley Railroad Cab Pass Program allows you to actually operate a steam locomotive under the supervision of qualified Sumpter Valley Railway personnel.
 Participants learn how to operate a locomotive in the McEwen yards, make up a freight train and take it out onto the main line.
 As you travel through the forests and gold dredge tailings of the Sumpter Valley, you will be given a glimpse back in time without having to leave the comfort of the present.
 Operating between McEwen and the historic mining town of Sumpter, the narrow gauge steam locomotive excursions on the Sumpter Valley Railroad offer an enjoyable way for the whole family to spend a day.
-This former logging line runs scenic locomotive trips with an original SVR 3-foot narrow gauge, 1920 Alco Mikado 2-8-2 No.19.
-Directions.
+This former logging line runs scenic train rides with an original SVR 3-foot narrow gauge, powered by the 1920 Alco Mikado 2-8-2, No.19.
+Directions

 Oregon Coast Scenic Explorer operates on 95 miles of scenic mountain railroad with long tunnels and magnificent scenery along the Pacific coast.
-TBRR usually offers a variety of rail excursions on weekends, however the Tillamook Bay RR is still a working freight line and excursions have been suspended for 2007.
-Excursion service is expected to return in 2008.
+TBRR usually offers a variety of rail excursions on weekends, however the Tillamook Bay Railroad is still a working freight line and excursions were suspended in 2007.